 Possibly Effective for

-- Improving memory problems in elderly people.
+- Decline in memory and thinking skills that occurs normally with age.
 Taking acetyl-L-carnitine improves memory and mental function in older people with some memory loss.

-- Tiredness in older people.
+- Tiredness in older adults.
 Taking acetyl-L-carnitine improves feelings of mental and physical tiredness in older people.
 It also appears to reduce feelings of tiredness after exercise.

-- Low levels of testosterone due to aging.
+- Low levels of testosterone in older men.
 Taking acetyl-L-carnitine by mouth along with propionyl-L-carnitine seems to help symptoms related to declining male hormone levels.
 This combination taken for 6 months seems to improve sexual dysfunction, depression, and fatigue in much the same way the male hormone testosterone does.

-- Alcohol withdrawal.
+- Alcohol use disorder.
 When given intravenously (by IV) for 10 days then taken by mouth for 80 days, acetyl-L-carnitine helps reduce withdrawal symptoms and increase the amount of time before another alcoholic drink is consumed.
 However, most of the symptom improvement occurs during the first week.
 Therefore, it's not clear if taking acetyl-L-carnitine by mouth offers further benefit following IV treatment.

-- Alzheimer's disease.
-Acetyl-L-carnitine might slow the rate of disease progression, improve memory, and improve some measures of mental function and behavior in some patients with Alzheimer's disease.
-It is more likely to help those with early-onset Alzheimer's disease who are less than 66 years of age and have a faster rate of disease progression and mental decline.
+- Alzheimer disease.
+Acetyl-L-carnitine might slow the rate of disease progression, improve memory, and improve some measures of mental function and behavior in some patients with Alzheimer disease.
+It is more likely to help those with early-onset Alzheimer disease who are less than 66 years of age and have a faster rate of disease progression and mental decline.

 - Depression.
 Taking 1-4 grams of acetyl-L-carnitine per day seems to improve mood and decrease depression in some people.
 It seems to work better in elderly people and when taken in higher amounts.

-- Nerve damage caused by diabetes.
+- Nerve pain in people with diabetes (diabetic neuropathy).
 Taking acetyl-L-carnitine seems to improve symptoms in people with nerve pain caused by diabetes.
 Acetyl-L-carnitine seems to work best in people who have not had diabetes for a long time and those who have poorly controlled diabetes.
-Doses of 1000 mg taken two or three times daily seems to work better than doses of 500 mg three times daily.
+Doses of 1000 mg taken two or three times daily seems to work better than smaller doses.